8e7an/dotvim/NOTES.md

 `guw` Make the word after the cursor all uppercase.

 `gUw` Make the word after the cursor all lowercase.

+`g_` Move the cursor to the last non-blank character in the line.

 `{number}guw` Make {number} of words all uppercase.